snowplow-archive/snowplow.github.com/_posts/2015-03-xx-snowplow-r63-xxx-released.md

 1. The Hadoop Enrichment process to version **0.14.0**
 2. The Hadoop Shredding process to version **0.4.0**

-In your EmrEtlRunner's `config.yml` file, update your Hadoop enrich job's version to 0.14.0, like so:
+In your EmrEtlRunner's `config.yml` file, update your Hadoop jobs versions like so:

 {% highlight yaml %}
   :versions: